-Early assessment and diagnosis of an FASD can reduce the risk, incidence, and impact of secondary and co-occurring conditions such as learning disabilities, mental illness, addiction, school failure, social deficits, and interactions with the criminal justice system.
+Early assessment and diagnosis of an FASD can reduce the risk, incidence, and impact of secondary as well as co-occurring conditions such as learning disabilities, mental illness, substance use disorder, school failure, social deficits, and interactions with the criminal justice system.

-Appropriate and early access to evidence-based interventions can favorably impact some of the common challenges experienced by children with an FASD, including speech and language development, executive functions, academic skills, visual motor integration, and fine motor coordination.
+Appropriate and early access to evidence-informed interventions can favorably impact some of the common challenges experienced by children with FASDs and their families, including speech and language development, executive functions, academic skills, visual motor integration, fine motor coordination, and behavioral issues.

-There is significant variability in symptom range and severity in each domain in individuals with an FASD.
-The etiology of the variability is mixed and may include genetic differences, the quantity and timing of alcohol consumption, the pattern of exposure (chronic or binge drinking), and postnatal experiences including socioeconomic factors, educational opportunities, and parenting style.
+The clinical presentation of individuals with FASDs varies in symptom range and severity.
+This variability in presentation results in part from differences in the quantity and timing of alcohol consumption, the pattern of prenatal alcohol exposure (i.e., chronic or binge exposure), individual genetic differences, and postnatal experiences including but not limited to socioeconomic factors, educational opportunities, and parenting style.

 Trauma Informed Approach